NickBell123/Digi-Market-Cap/README.md

 I received inspiration for this project from [coingecko.com](https://www.coingecko.com/en) & [coinmarketcap.com](https://coinmarketcap.com/)
 Thanks to the Code Institue Slack team and other students for the help and input.
 Big thanks to Tony Ngene for continued support and guidence.

+### Disclaimer
+This site is for educational purposes only and should not be used a finanical tool.

 ## Author Info